 Exhaust vent piping shall have a slope that drains water downward toward the soil of not less than 1/8 inch per foot (3.2 mm per 30 cm).
+Sloped sections of horizontal pipe more than nominally 15 feet (5 m) shall be avoided to the extent practicable.
 The drainage path shall be free of obstructions that might cause water to accumulate in piping.
 When the required slope or drainage cannot be achieved, other methods for draining collected water shall be provided.